-The flip side of the Corona Virus is that its given us a chance to re-set like never before – and I really believe its the time to celebrate the uniqueness of everything.
-Each person, each place, each tradition, each and every story needs to be seen as a seed that will help create a flourishing forest.
-Only by going into the micro part of our lives, into our immediate neighbourhoods and communities, can we enrich anything, find new stories, add value to the world.
+The flip side of the Corona Virus is that it's given us a chance to reset like never before – and I really believe it's the time to celebrate the uniqueness of everything.
+Each person, each place, each tradition, and each and every story needs to be seen as a seed that will help create a flourishing forest.
+Only by going into the micro part of our lives, into our immediate neighborhoods and communities, can we enrich anything, find new stories, and add value to the world.

 Here’s a few things I wish we would all do – wherever on earth we are: